 Kenichi: The Mightiest Disciple is a very entertaining shonen anime that centers around Kenichi, a bullied high schooler.
 Centering around his training at Grand Master Kensei’s dojo and featuring over-the-top battles with various tough opponents, this action-packed series will have you on your feet or on the floor laughing from episode one!

 Check Out: Must Watch Anime Like My Hero Academia

 Mutsu Enmei Ryuu Gaiden: Shura no Toki (Time of Shura)

 “Shura no Toki” is a samurai anime based on a Japanese samurai story.
 When it comes to the samurai aspect of this anime, it’s a strange one because the main characters don’t use a sword.
 Mutsu Enmei Ryu is the martial art that the anime is based on.
 With speed and strength, the user can defeat multiple armed adversaries with this unarmed martial arts style.

 It follows the lives of three generations of Mutsu fighters, each of whom had their own unique style.
 It’s fascinating to watch them take on some of the most powerful and fearsome warriors of their time.
-The fight scenes are entertaining and well-executed enough to warrant praise.
+The fight scenes are entertaining and well-done enough to warrant praise.
 Not a single extravagant fantasy move is to be found here.